Martell History, Family Crest & Coats of Arms

 - Vince Martell (b.
 1945), American is best known as the lead guitarist for Vanilla Fudge

-- Kay Martell, American Democrat politician, Alternate Delegate to Democratic National Convention from California, 1948
+- Kay Martell, American Democratic Party politician, Alternate Delegate to Democratic National Convention from California, 1948

-- Charles J. Martell, American Democrat politician, Delegate to Democratic National Convention from Massachusetts, 1912
+- Charles J. Martell, American Democratic Party politician, Delegate to Democratic National Convention from Massachusetts, 1912

 - Charles Martell, American politician, Representative from Michigan 17th District, 1986